inferadb/control/docs/overview.md

   - Can only access existing resources (read-only mode for organizations, vaults, teams)
   - Cannot create new vaults, teams, or organizations
   - Cannot modify vault access grants or team memberships
-  - Can still read data from vaults they have access to (via @server API)
+  - Can still read data from vaults they have access to (via @engine API)
   - Must verify email to restore full functionality
   - UI displays prominent banner: "Please verify your email to restore full access"
 - Verification reminders are paused if user has verified at least one email